bertbesser/dvc-deps-management/blog-article.md

 model.h5  model.h5.dvc # dvc update downloaded version 0.1 of model.h5
 </pre>

-When issuing the same command again, DVC detects that the version of `model.h5` did not change, and therefore does not download the artifact again.
+When issuing the same command again, DVC detects that the version of `model.h5` did not change, and therefore does not download the output again.

 <pre>
 $$ dvc update model.h5.dvc